 10. The magic.

-Harry Potter has been one of the largest and most popular book and movie series’ of all time.
+Harry Potter has been one of the largest and most popular book series and movie series of all time.
 Through seven books and eight films, and with casting changes only when necessary, this story has not only brought magic to us but has created magic for us in our world today.
 It’s brought a generation of people together and has given us something relatable and true and positive to bond over.
-Its countless lessons and inspiring messages (even Rowling’s personal one) have taught us the value of true friendship, love and laughter and have shown us the significance in perseverance and strength.
+Its countless lessons and inspiring messages (even Rowling’s personal one) have taught us the value of true friendship, love, and laughter and have shown us the significance of perseverance and strength.